Chocolate bar: Early history

 Solid chocolate was probably already consumed in pre-Columbian America, in particular by the Aztecs, despite the beverage being the traditional form of consumption of cocoa in Mesoamerica.
-Dominican friar Diego Durán mentions in his writings that Aztec soldiers carried ground cocoa balls among other military rations.
+In fact, any finely ground cocoa that is not immediately used to make a drink turns into solid chocolate.
+The grinding of the cocoa beans was done with a stone metate.
+Dominican friar Diego Durán mentions in his writings that Aztec soldiers carried small balls of ground cocoa among other military rations.
+Cocoa was introduced into Europe in the early 16th century, possibly already under its processed (solid) form.

 Until the 18th century, chocolate was essentially consumed as a drink.
 Transport of cocoa beans was slow and difficult, therefore making the product very expensive in Europe.
-Chocolate was usually sold as a solidified ground but still grainy cocoa paste (in the form of blocks, sticks or balls) to be dissolved in water or milk, either raw or already sweetened and flavoured.
-It is unclear when bars or tablets of chocolate (meant to be eaten raw rather than grated into a drink) were made for the first time.
+Chocolate was usually sold as a solidified ground but still grainy cocoa paste (in the form of blocks, sticks or balls) to be dissolved in water or milk, either plain or already sweetened and flavoured.
+It is unclear when bars or tablets of chocolate (meant to be eaten straight as a candy rather than grated into a drink) were made for the first time.
 It is known, however, that the consumption of solid chocolate by the wealthy increased by the end of the 18th century.

+The production of chocolate specifically meant to be eaten in bars may predate the French Revolution.
+The Marquis de Sade wrote to his wife in a letter dated May 16, 1779, complaining about the quality of a care package he had received while in prison.
+Among the requests that he made for future deliveries were for cookies that "must smell of chocolate, as if one were biting into a chocolate bar."
+This phrasing is highly suggestive of chocolate bars being eaten by themselves and not just grated into chocolate-based drinks.
+Another illustration is given by a contemporary encyclopedia, which mentions "bonbons", "chocolate-covered pistachios" and "white chocolate".
+Such products would predate the invention of the cocoa press and the "Dutch cocoa" by Coenraad Johannes van Houten and other innovations which made chocolate suitable for mass-production.

 Up to and including the 19th century, confectionery of all sorts was typically sold in small pieces to be bagged and bought by weight.
 The introduction of chocolate as something that could be eaten as is, rather than used to make beverages or desserts, resulted in the earliest bar forms, or tablets.
 At some point, chocolates came to mean any chocolate-covered sweets, whether nuts, creams (fondant), caramel candies, or others.
 The chocolate bar evolved from all of these in the late-19th century as a way of packaging and selling candy more conveniently for both buyer and seller; however, the buyer had to pay for the packaging.
 It was considerably cheaper to buy candy loose, or in bulk.

-The production of chocolate specifically meant to be eaten in bars may predate the French Revolution.
-The Marquis de Sade wrote to his wife in a letter dated May 16, 1779, complaining about the quality of a care package he had received while in prison.
-Among the requests that he made for future deliveries were for cookies that "must smell of chocolate, as if one were biting into a chocolate bar."
-This phrasing is highly suggestive of chocolate bars being eaten by themselves and not just grated into chocolate-based drinks, as was a far more common use at this time.
-Such a product would predate the invention of the cocoa press and the "Dutch cocoa" by Coenraad Johannes van Houten and other innovations which made chocolate suitable for mass-production.